-- Identify and appropriately test candidate's requirements for access arrangements. - Notify the SENDCO and Exams Office of entitlement so applications and arrangements for the access arrangements can be made.
+- Identify and appropriately test candidate's requirements for access arrangements. - Notify the Exams Office of entitlement so applications and arrangements for the access arrangements can be made. - Processing any necessary applications to gain approval. - Works with the exams office to provide the access arrangements required by candidates in exam rooms.